Skip to main content

 Uncertain(45%)

-ABSTRACT EXPRESSIONIST PORTRAIT OR FIGURE: ORIGINS & SIGNIFICANCE
+ABSTRACT EXPRESSIONIST PORTRAIT OR FIGURE: IDENTIFICATION

 This appears to be an oil painting, executed in a bold, expressionistic style.
 The use of thick impasto creates a highly textured surface, suggesting emotional intensity and a dynamic hand from the artist.
 The composition features abstract forms that coalesce into what might be interpreted as a stylized portrait or figure set against a vibrant green background.
 The palette is striking, with strong primary and secondary colors—red, yellow, blue, and green—contrasted by areas of white, black, and visible canvas/ground.